1967 French Somaliland independence referendum: Conduct

+In the lead up to the referendum, which the French referred to as a "plebiscite" to avoid the term "referendum", all sides, especially the French, made attempts to manipulate the results of the results.
 As with the previous referendum of 1958, the vote was marred by reports of vote rigging on the part of the French authorities, with some 10,000 Somalis deported under the pretext that they did not have valid identity cards.
-According to official figures, although the territory was at the time inhabited by 58,240 Somali and 48,270 Afar, only 14,689 Somali were allowed to register to vote versus 22,004 Afar.
+According to official figures, although the territory was at the time inhabited by 58,240 Somali and 48,270 Afar, only 14,689 Somali were allowed to register to vote compared to 22,004 Afar.
 Somali representatives also claimed that the French had simultaneously imported thousands of Afar nomads from neighboring Ethiopia to further tip the odds in their favor.
 The French authorities denied this, suggesting that Afars already greatly outnumbered Somalis on the voting lists.

+The French also erected a barricade around Djibouti City to prevent "outsiders" from influencing the referendum.
+This blockade persisted into the night, during which French soldiers reportedly shot individuals attempting to enter the city and investigated people to verify their citizenship.
+Simultaneously, many opposition leaders were arrested by the government.

+A UN request to observe the vote was ignored by the French government.

 Results

-Initial results supported a continued but looser relationship with France, with 60.6% of the electorate voting for the status quo on a 95% turnout.
+Initial results supported a continued but looser relationship with France, with 61% of the electorate voting for the status quo on a 95% turnout.
 Voting was also divided along ethnic lines, with the resident Somalis by and large voting for independence, with the goal of eventual reunion with Somalia, and the Afars generally opting to remain associated with France.